 As India approaches the 75th year of its independence, it relentlessly peruses the process of nation-building, the expansion of individual liberty, and of economic and political empowerment, a top Indian diplomat has said, reaffirming that the strength of India’s strategic partnership with the US will be central to the times ahead.

-In an op-ed in Newsweek magazine, India’s Ambassador to the US Taranjit Singh Sandhu wrote on Wednesday that India’s natural partnership with the US will be a source of strength.
+In an op-ed in Newsweek magazine, India’s Ambassador to the US, Taranjit Singh Sandhu, wrote on Wednesday that India’s natural partnership with the US would be a source of strength.

 As India approaches the 75th year of our democracy, we remember the genius of our founding fathers many of whom were inspired by the ideals of the American Constitution, – Sandhu, India Ambassador.

 “That moment was not an end, but rather the beginning, of a relentless process of nation-building, of the expansion of individual liberty and of India’s economic, social and political empowerment.
 In renewing that commitment, India’s natural partnership with the United States will be a source of strength,” Sandhu wrote in his op-ed.